shaunharker/DSGRN/docs/installation.rst

 Possible fixes include steps such as

-1. checking/changing your environmental variable ``PATH`` in ``~/.bash_profile`` or ``.bashrc``
+1. Checking/changing your environmental variable ``PATH`` in ``~/.bash_profile`` or ``.bashrc``
-2. uninstalling python and jupyter, then reinstalling python then jupyter
+2. Uninstalling python and jupyter, then reinstalling python then jupyter
-3. plastering over with anaconda3
+3. Plastering over with anaconda3
-4. googling for answers until 3AM
+4. Googling for answers until 3AM

 You suspect you have an old install of DSGRN conflicting:
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++